spapapan/SimpleSqlite/README.md

 # SimpleSqlite

-Access Android's Sqlite Database in an easy way, avoid boilerplate code and make your project look cleaner.
+Access Android's Sqlite Database in an easy generic way, avoid boilerplate code and make your project look cleaner.

-<b>How to use:</b>
+<h2>How to use:</h2>

     MyDataClass data = SimpleSqlite.get(
                Database.getInstance().getReadableDatabase(),